-Wilson Fundations® Program Alignment Utah State Office of Education Core Standards for English Language Arts with a focus on Reading Standards for Foundational Skills for Grades K-3
+Wilson Fundations® Program Alignment to the Wisconsin Standards for English Language Arts with a focus on Reading Standards for Foundational Skills for Grades K-3

 Fundations® thoroughly and systematically solidifies students' foundational skills, spelling, and handwriting using a research-based Structured Literacy approach.
-Additionally, it reinforces and supports other English language arts standards, particularly vocabulary, comprehension, and writing goals in an integrated approach.
-The program is designed to be combined with a literature-based language arts program to address comprehension and writing more thoroughly.
+Additionally, the program reinforces and supports other English language arts standards, particularly vocabulary, comprehension, and writing goals, in an integrated approach.
+It is designed to be combined with a literature-based language arts program to address comprehension and writing more thoroughly.

-The power of Fundations is not just the what but the how.
+The power of Fundations is not just the what, but the how.
 Principles and methods of Structured Literacy include explicit, systematic, cumulative, hands-on, engaging, multimodal, diagnostic, and responsive instruction.
-In Fundations, skills overlap and are taught in an integrated fashion, not in isolation, so that a daily 30-35-minute lesson teaches and then reinforces many corresponding skills.
-The daily rotation of learning activities results in varied and repeated practice using a multimodal approach with engaging materials.
+In Fundations, skills overlap and are taught in an integrated fashion so that a daily 30-35-minute lesson teaches and then reinforces many corresponding skills.
+The daily rotation of learning activities results in varied and repeated practice that use a multimodal approach with engaging materials.